 You gather the dough into a firm ball.
-The small noodles can be formed from it in several ways:
+The small noodles can be formed from it in several ways including:

-with a sharp knife shave small bits of it off directly into a pan of boiling water;
+- With a sharp knife scrape small amounts of the dough off directly into a pan of boiling water;

-Then the noodles are boiled.
+The noodles are then boiled.
 They are done when they rise back up to the surface.
 Some prefer theirs cooked longer, though, saying that “until they float” is not long enough.
 Some argue for 3 to 5 minutes total cooking time; some argue for up to 15 minutes.
 They will be very soft when cooked.

 You remove the Spätzle from the boiling water with a slotted spoon, if there’s another batch to go in, otherwise just drain it through a colander or sieve.

 After they are drained, some people like to rinse them with hot water to get some starch off.

 To serve, they can be tossed in butter, and served as a side dish to meat, or instead of butter, they can be tossed with a sauce, or with cheese and onion.
 Some fans advocate salt, pepper and lemon zest.
 They can also be sprinkled with bread crumbs.
 Or, you can fry them with butter and onions.